 Dallas IIA monthly meeting (brief writeup), Ft.
-Worth IIA monthly meeting (brief writeup); COB Career and Internship Fair (brief writeup); ISACA/IIA/ACFE student organization meetings (brief writeup of each meeting-you must attend all three meetings); ISACA Etiquette Luncheon (brief writeup); Dallas or Ft.
+Worth IIA monthly meeting (brief writeup); COB Career and Internship Fair or the Department of Accounting Meet the Firms Night (brief writeup); ISACA/IIA/ACFE student organization meetings (brief writeup of each meeting-you must attend three meetings); ISACA Etiquette Luncheon (brief writeup); Dallas or Ft.
 Worth IIA all day seminars (brief writeup); or read Dan Ariely's book The Honest Truth About Dishonesty (must discuss the book with the instructor for points).
 A very brief writeup must be submitted as documentation of participation for each activity.
 Writeups are due no later than two weeks after the event.
 Points for optional activities will not be accepted after April 20.
 Each completed activity is worth five points.
 Twenty points maximum per student are possible, no duplications.